ouhammmourachid/mermaid-py/README.md

     Moving --> Crash
     Crash --> [*]
 """)
-rendered_graph = md.Mermaid(graph)
+render = md.Mermaid(sequence)
-rendered_graph # !! note this only works in the notebook that rendered the html.
+render # !! note this only works in the notebook that rendered the html.
 ```

 <p align="center">